Back to Elf Barbarian overview

 Create Your Elf Path of the Zealot Barbarian

-Use Dice Will Decide's free character builder with optimized stats and equipment.
+Use Dice Will Decide's free character builder with optimized stats, spells, and equipment.